osohq/oso/docs/using/polar-syntax.rst

 where ``HEAD`` must be a *fact* and ``BODY`` any number of *terms*.
 The meaning of a rule is that ``HEAD`` is true **if** each of the ``BODY`` terms is true.
-There may be multiple rules with the same head; each ``BODY`` will be tried in turn, and any or all may succeed.
+If there are be multiple rules with the same head, each ``BODY`` will be tried in turn, and any or all may succeed.
 For more on how rules are defined and applied see :doc:`/more/language/polar-foundations`.